New Saudi energy minister: a royal with decades of experience in OPEC cuts

 Prince Abdulaziz was also instrumental in formalizing a long-term charter of cooperation between OPEC and non-OPEC exporters which was signed by the countries in June, OPEC sources said.
 He has also been directly involved in talks with the United States to bring nuclear technology to Saudi Arabia.

-Additional reporting by Stephen Kalin in Riyadh and Olesya Astakhova in Moscow; editing by Emelia Sithole-Matarise
+Additional reporting by Stephen Kalin in Riyadh and Olesya Astakhova in Moscow; editing by Emelia Sithole-Matarise, William Maclean